Expectations of Participants

 - Condition of Entry

 As a condition of entry into, or volunteering at, the BC Games, it must be understood that the participants and volunteers enter entirely at their own risk.
-Click here to review the condition of entry policy.
+Click here to review the Games waiver.

 - No Ticket, No Games